grailbio-publications/Bredno_PLOS_2021/cmd/README.md

 The script will end with the output of the models (example here):

 ```
-The model predicts a cfDNA tumor fraction of 0.000391
+The model predicts a circulating tumor fraction of 0.000391
   (95% CI [0.000206; 0.000575])
 Estimated number of tumor-derived GEs in circulation: 1334.9
   (95% CI [687.4; 1982.5])
 ```

-Estimated cfDNA tumor fracion and total number of genome equivalents for tumor- derived cfDNA fragments in the circulation of the patient are given together with their respecitve 95% confidence intervals.
+Estimated circulating tumor fraction and total number of genome equivalents for tumor- derived cfDNA fragments in the circulation of the patient are given together with their respecitve 95% confidence intervals.